zetifinance/main-website-2023-fork/content/pages/careers.md

             label: Meet the team
             url: /team/
     image: /img/careers.jpg
-  - type: vacancies
-    intro:
-      heading: Current Vacancies
-      rich_editor: We’re always on the lookout for talent so if you don’t see anything feel free to send us your CV to careers@zeti.group
   - type: accordions
     accordions:
       - heading: Do you run internships, work experience or placements?